deeply-gmbh/deeply-python-demo/README.md

 ### deeply SDK

 First things first.
-After cloning this repo to your home dir (~/) you need to copy your deeply shared library, the pyhon wrapper shared library and the deeply.py to the lib directory:
+After cloning this repo to your home dir (~/) you need to copy your deeply shared library, the pyhton wrapper shared library and the deeply.py to the lib directory:

 ```
-cp ~/deeply-python-{VERSION}/*deeply* ~/deeply-python-demo
+cp ~/deeply-python3-{VERSION}/*deeply* ~/deeply-python-demo
 ```

 You also need to copy your license.txt (assuming stored in your home dir) to the project root dir.